 Judges seem to either be too afraid to face this issue head on or refer the case to a court that is more appropriate to deal with such cases.
 I have long held the belief that where ‘rare’ or little understood medical conditions are a main factor of the case; the judge should grant a panel of medical experts to sit with him/her to determine the facts.
 By having family court judges act as medical expert (unqualified) is not only a conflict but is beyond his/her jurisdiction.
 The matter should and must be heard and determined by the very experts who work in the field and thus, aid the court to reach a fully comprehensive judgement.

 In August this year (2019), this very typical scenario came to ground in France.
 Due to the complexity and contentious nature of this very condition Ehlers Danlos Syndrome and Child abuse allegations, the French Supreme Court was asked to consider the implications of such cases.

 The court was asked to review various documents and evidence from the very experts in the field.
-You can find some of the documents or .
+You can find some of the documents here or EDS Contribution to Clinical Diagnosis.
 The conclusion reached was:

 ‘‘ It is important that the doctor who suspects Silverman Syndrome or the "shaken baby" has made sure to eliminate another cause.
 The high frequency of Ehlers-Danlos disease requires that it be systematically evoked.
 Other diseases may be criminalized such as "glass bone disease".
 The family character highlighted by the discovery of the signs in one of the two parents is a very strong argument.
 Before considering parental violence, the doctor and the judge must, before a child with lesions evoking this hypothesis, systematically discuss the presence of a very common but very poorly known inherited disease: Ehlers-Danlos.’’